agelmore/agelmore.github.io/_posts/2015-3-30-Bowtieassembly.md

 94.04% overall alignment rate
 ~~~~

+###Summary and direction

 Pretty good assembly I'd say!
-I'm going to run it through the single copy core genes analysis to see if it's a single genome.
-(In a [new blog post](), this one is getting long)
+The contigs aren't super long, but the total assembly is long enough for there to be multiple Fuso genomes in there.
+I'm going to run it through the single copy core genes analysis to see if it's a single genome or multiple.
+(In a [new blog post](), this one is getting long).
+Then, maybe I'll try running it through CONCOCT to separate out any strains/species.

 ###Blast